Federal Audit Exposes Stimulus Fund Abuse

 Critics of the 2009 stimulus package characterized it as nothing more than a giant increase in pork barrel spending, and this audit seems to confirm their suspicions.
 If the purpose of the stimulus was to reduce poverty, revitalize low-income communities, and help low-income Americans, it was a miserable failure.
 Instead, local municipalities like Rockford rushed to shove money into the outstretched hands of nonprofits and community groups with little or no oversight, accountability, or measurable results.

-Posted on August 7, 2013, in Columns and tagged American Recovery and Reinvestment Act, Community Services Black Grant, Federal Stimulus, HHS, Inspector General, Rockford Human Services Department, Stimulus Bill, US Health and Human Services Department.
+Posted on August 7, 2013, in Musings and tagged American Recovery and Reinvestment Act, Community Services Black Grant, Federal Stimulus, HHS, Inspector General, Rockford Human Services Department, Stimulus Bill, US Health and Human Services Department.
 Bookmark the permalink.
 1 Comment.